RooCodeInc/Roo-Code-Marketplace/README.md

 ### Directory Structure

-The `registry` structure could be the root or placed in a sub-directory of any `git` repository, a sample structure for a registry is:
+The `registry` structure could be the root or placed in a `registry` directory of any `git` repository, a sample structure for a registry is:

 ```
-registry-root/
+registry/
 ├── metadata.en.yml               # Required metadata for the registry
 │
 ├── modes/                        # `mode` items